PetarTomasevic/5beerBot/README.md

 # 5beerBot
-Viber Bot starter kit build as .NET 5 API
+Viber Bot starter kit build as .NET 5 API (check master branch)

 Try it here (It's test version for debugging so it my not work from time to time)